Office chairs buying guide

 Taking a break

 Remember, no matter which chair you buy, health and safety guidelines recommend taking a 5-10 minute break after 50-60 minutes' continuous screen time.
 In addition, if you're working with a keyboard a 15 minute break every two hours is recommended.
-Please visit the Health & Safety Executive site for more info.
+Please visit the Health and Safety Executive site for more info.